AlokDas1234/Django-Charm/README.md

 # djangocharm

-This package designed to fecilate the  configuration of django project and app in a single package installation.
+This package aims to create  django project and app  executing one single command.To start a Django app  one need to

 [Link text](https://example.com)